SulfaSaji/net-sentinel/README.md

 ## 📄 License

-© 2025 Netshield Team.
+© 2025 NetShield Team.
 All rights reserved.
 This project was developed as part of the Intel® Unnati Training Program and is submitted solely for educational and evaluation purposes.

 -----